-REUTERS SUMMIT-EBay CEO confident of getting China payments license
+REUTERS SUMMIT-Ebay CEO confident of getting China payments license

 By Alistair Barr

-SAN FRANCISCO, June 17 (Reuters) - EBay Inc’s PayPal division will become the first foreign company to secure a payments license in China, CEO John Donahoe predicted, but he cautioned that the e-commerce giant is taking a cautious approach to expansion in the country.
+SAN FRANCISCO, June 17 (Reuters) - Ebay Inc will become the first foreign company to secure a financial payments license in China, CEO John Donahoe predicted, but the retailer is refraining from competing in the more aggressive and local-dominated retail sales sector.

 Donahoe sees "encouraging signs" from the Chinese authorities, but said it remained next-to-impossible to guess when its fast-growing PayPal unit will finally get the green light to operate in the world's second largest economy, he told the Reuters Global Technology Summit on Monday.
 (For a video of the interview, click on reut.rs/11FgUSQ)